Written by Nicola Gater

 Is it a temporary move?

 Working remotely from a tropical paradise might sound more appealing than being stuck in the house!
-Since lockdown came into effect in March 2020, increasing numbers of employees have moved to work from other locations both within and sometime outside the UK to be near family or work from their holiday homes.
+Since lockdown came into effect in March 2020, increasing numbers of employees have moved to work from other locations.
+These may be both within and sometime outside the UK to be near family or work from their holiday homes.

 Whilst it might seem that, practically, it doesn’t matter where in the world you are when remote working, it’s not as easy as just packing your things and going.
-Firstly, an employee who intends to work in another jurisdiction will need to be sure that they don’t need any form of special permission such as a visa or work permit, even if just working for a few weeks.
+Firstly, an employee who intends to start working from home abroad will need to be sure that they don’t need any form of special permission such as a visa or work permit, even if just working for a few weeks.

-If the working arrangement continues for a longer time, local employment laws, rights and protections would also need to be considered such as those in relation to paid leave or termination of employment, and this will of course vary depending on the location.
+If the working arrangement continues for a longer time, local employment laws, rights and protections would also need to be considered.
+Considerations such as those in relation to paid leave or termination of employment, and this will of course vary depending on the location.

 Your employee could resign and then set themselves up as self-employed in their new location abroad.
 They would then agree a Contract for Services with you, and under this new contract they would not be an employee but a contractor/consultant.
-They would simply invoice your organisation each month for the services they provide, and then accept total responsibility for their own liabilities for local taxes and social security, and for conformity with local employment legislation.
-They would not receive employee benefits from your organisation and so would need to organise their own life insurance, medical cover, pension etc, and of course, you would not provide paid holiday or sick pay.
+They would simply invoice your organisation each month for the services they provide.
+They then accept total responsibility for their own liabilities for local taxes and social security, and for conformity with local employment legislation.
+In terms of working from home abroad they would not receive employee benefits from your organisation.
+As such they would need to organise their own life insurance, medical cover, pension etc, and of course, you would not provide paid holiday or sick pay.

 In establishing and agreeing a rate of fees for which they should invoice you each month you may take into consideration the salary and benefits they received on their previous contract with you.

-You could identify a local agency, recruitment firm or even lawyer in the country they now live, that will employ the person locally and set up a commercial agreement to provide services to your company in the UK.
+You could identify a local agency, recruitment firm or even lawyer in the country they now live.
+They can then employ the person locally and set up a commercial agreement to provide services to your company in the UK.
 This has its costs, but in the long run it may be a less risky and less costly route that having to navigate major tax and employment law issues.
 The local employer would manage local compliance, payroll, employee benefits and any HR related issue that arises.
 It could be an excellent option if you don’t want the headache of dealing with it yourself.

 Just a reminder – when the person’s contract comes to an end, be sure to review the arrangements with a local lawyer to ensure you can continue in this way.
 Employment law and legislation may have changed so it’s important to involve someone with up-to-date knowledge.